demisto/content/Packs/ContentManagement/Playbooks/playbook-Delete_Custom_Content_README.md

 This playbook deletes custom content from the system.
-It deletes playbooks, scripts, layouts, incident types and incident fields.
+It deletes Playbooks, Scripts, Layouts, Classifiers, Mappers, Incident Types and Incident Fields.

 ## Dependencies